Skip to main content

 Recalibrating the Growth Hormone Axis

-A central feature of age-related metabolic decline is the dysregulation of the (GH) axis.
+A central feature of age-related metabolic decline is the dysregulation of the growth hormone (GH) axis.
 As individuals age, the pituitary gland’s ability to release GH diminishes, a condition often termed somatopause.
 This decline contributes directly to increased visceral fat, reduced lean muscle mass, impaired insulin sensitivity, and lower energy levels.

 Peptide protocols are designed to directly address this decline by targeting the upstream control mechanisms within the hypothalamic-pituitary-gonadal (HPG) axis.
 They work by stimulating the pituitary gland to produce and secrete GH in a biomimetic, pulsatile fashion.